 - In the EC2 Management Console, do the following (we recommend that you leave all optional settings at their default values unless specified otherwise below):

 - On the Configure Security Group page, select the option to create a new security group, and then fill out the form.
 A security group defines firewall rules for your instance in the selected region.
-For the purposes of this article, open port 1935 in the firewall to enable RTMP streaming.
+For the purposes of this article, open port 1935 in the firewall to enable RTMP streaming and port 8088 for Wowza Streaming Engine Manager.
 To do this, in the lower pane, select Custom TCP rule in the Protocol list, enter 1935 in the Port Range (Code) box, and then click the Add Rule button.
+Repeat steps for port 8088.

 - On the Review page, click Launch.
 A dialog box will be displayed asking that you either select an existing key pair or a create a new key pair.
 A key pair enables you to use management tools such as Telnet to connect to your Amazon EC2 instance after you launch it.
 For the purposes of this article, we'll not use a key pair.
 In the dropdown list, select the option Proceed without a key pair, select the Acknowledgement checkbox, and then click the Launch Instances button.

-If you want to connect to and manage this instance later, see "Creating a key pair" in the Wowza Media Server for Amazon EC2 User's Guide
+If you want to connect to and manage this instance later, see "Creating a key pair" in the Wowza Streaming Engine for Amazon EC2 User's Guide

 .
 Select the option Choose an existing key pair